pepl/Aerobic-Decoupling-HRR-vs-6minP/README.md

 ## Usage

 Install from the GarminIQ store to your device and configure at least your individual 6 minute Mean Maximal Power settings value.
+If you want to use the data field in running mode, you can configure your 6 minute Pace instead and reset MMP to zero.